Wondering how to keep mice out of your camper or RV this winter?

 The best option is to fill it with caulk, steel wool, or spray foam.
 Or a combination of these materials.

-If it’s a teeny, tiny hole or crack, caulk or foam will probably do the trick.
-If it has a larger opening, I would definitely use steel wool and maybe even fill around it with foam or caulk!
+If it’s a teeny, tiny hole or crack, caulk or spray foam will probably do the trick.
+If it has a larger opening, I would definitely use steel wool and maybe even fill around it with spray foam or caulk!

 That will ensure that they don’t chew through the foam and get in anyway.